AbhijeetPanda02/picture-attendance-system/README.md

 🖼️ Visual Output with bounding boxes and student registration numbers

-📦 Installation
+## 📦 Installation
 Install all required Python libraries using pip:

-bash
-Copy
-Edit
-pip install facenet-pytorch mtcnn opencv-python numpy scikit-learn 🗂️ Dataset Structure
+pip install facenet-pytorch mtcnn opencv-python numpy scikit-learn

+## 🗂️ Dataset Structure
 Organize your dataset folder like this:

-mathematica
-Copy
-Edit
 Dataset/
 ├── 2241016042/
 │   ├── img1.jpg